Port St. Lucie, FL Car Shipping: 2026 Costs & Routes

 We’re a scrappy team that looks forward to earning your business.

 See our Vehicle Shipping Tips for more details about how to prepare your vehicle for shipping.
-When shipping from or to Port St. Lucie, FL, remove any SunPass toll transponder, take out loose accessories, and keep the key handy for the carrier; also be aware of the humid climate, so wipe down the interior and exterior to prevent moisture buildup.
+In Port St. Lucie, FL, be sure to remove any SunPass transponder, clear away beach‑wear or other fragile items, and keep the key handy for the carrier.
+Also, take off any roof racks, spoilers or exterior accessories that could catch on the truck during the short drive to the Port St. Lucie loading dock.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.